RunhangShu/RunhangWebsite/content/en/2022-07-29-Bacteria-phage genome analysis.md

   <img src="https://github.com/RunhangShu/RunhangWebsite/blob/main/content/web_figures/NCBI1.png" alt="NCBI-SRR numbers"/>
 </p>

-##### Download sratoolkit binaries [here](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit) into your operating system .
-Run you downloaded Accession_list file with the following command using a bash file.
-Bash file (.sh) is a powerful file store all scripts and can be read by the Linux system, [check how to use nano to create a bash file](https://www.tomshardware.com/how-to/write-bash-scripts-linux).
+### Download sratoolkit binaries [here](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit) into your operating system .

+### Run you downloaded Accession_list file with the following command using a bash file.
+Bash file (.sh) is a powerful file store all scripts and can be read by the Linux system.
+[See how to use nano to create a bash file](https://www.tomshardware.com/how-to/write-bash-scripts-linux).

 ```
 #! /bin/bash